“Ian was inspirational.” Cathy B.

 “Thank you for a fantastic day.
 I’m feeling very motivated.”
 Kat M.

 We’re living and working in interesting times.
 We have more digital tools than ever at our disposal.
 Agile working practices and autonomy are on the increase.
 Offices have been redesigned to make them more human.
 Creativity, empathy and curiosity are touted as future-proof skills.

 Yet many organisational cultures still keep employees shackled to their desks or stuck in back-to-back meetings.
 The apps that are there to help us also distract us.
 Emails come at us at weekends.
 We’re losing ourselves in the midst of a constantly evolving work environment.

-It’s up to us to make the most of this opportunity and stay engaged.
+So how can we make the most of the opportunities and stay engaged?
+How can we do deep, creative work without being overwhelmed and sidetracked?
 We need to pay attention to how we do our best work.
 We need to pay attention to our fuel tanks.
-And to those of our employees.

-FYBW is a session to get people doing just that - your best work.
+Fuelling Your Best Work is to help people do just that - your best work.
 It’s impossible to go on a journey on an empty tank, no matter how fabulous the car is.
 Same with us - we might work in the best office in the world.
 Yet if our own fuel tank is empty, the ideas won’t flow and we won’t be productive.

 Keynote = 30 minutes